Discover the signs of a toxic workplace, along with an exercise you can use to start thinking about how you can change your workplace

 In fact, you probably don't have the choice to stick with the traditional toxic model.
 Gen Xers and Gen Ys will not allow you to go back to the traditional 'candle'.
 They will expect to have the switch flicked.
 The baby-boomers are slowly moving from the workplace, and being replaced by the dot.comers.

-If your organization has some or all of the signs of a toxic workplace (listed above) then it may be time to review your organizational design choices..
-You can also discover more about motivating team members by purchasing the ebook "How To Motivate Employees"
+If your organization has some or all of the signs of a toxic workplace (listed above) then it may be time to review your organizational design choices.
+You can also discover more about motivating team members by purchasing the ebook "How To Motivate Employees" (this product is currently undergoing a rewrite and will be available soon)

 Yes and No. But, if you want people in your company, who are filled with passion... and who stick around... then you'd better get changing!

-You have a responsibility both as corporate citizen, and as an individual, to do what you can to engage the heart and soul of the people you interact with each day.
+You have a responsibility both as a corporate citizen and as an individual, to do what you can to engage the heart and soul of the people you interact with each day.